sdorkenw/CompressedSensing/README.md

-# CompressedSensingSeminar
-Code, presentation and sources
+# Seminar work on Compressed Sensing